Follow along with the video below to see how to install our site as a web app on your home screen.

 I know them so well because some of my relatives are ba'athists lol.
 And they are definitely anti-monarchy, they just know how to hide it.

-So I gather that some of them attended this gathering?
-Anyway ignorant clowns think that Arab countries that have monarchs as head of states will vanish if the monarchy vanishes.
+So I gather that some of them attended this gathering?:lol: Anyway ignorant clowns think that Arab countries that have monarchs as head of states will vanish if the monarchy vanishes.
 That's nonsense.
-We don't or at least I don't pledge allegiance to Royal families but to the country.
-Besides monarch or not if he or she is good it does not matter.
-Jordan has a healthy political climate and the monarch will loose all if not most powers eventually and be a constitutional monarch like in most European states.
+We don't or at least I don't pledge allegiance to royal families but to the country.
+Besides monarchy or not if he or she is good monarch or president/prime minister it does not matter.
+Jordan has a healthy political climate and the monarch will loose all if not most powers eventually and become a fully constitutional monarch like monarchs in most European states.

 KSA, whether a republic or monarchy, will go through the same process eventually.